A topic from the subject of Isolation in Chemistry.

 Process

-3. Filter: The crystals are separated from the solution by filtration.
+3. Filtration: The crystals are separated from the remaining solution (mother liquor) by filtration using techniques like vacuum filtration.
+This removes the impurities still in solution.

-4. Wash: The crystals are washed with a solvent to remove impurities.
+4. Washing: The collected crystals are washed with a small amount of cold solvent to remove any adhering impurities.
+The cold solvent minimizes the dissolution of the purified compound.

-5. Dry: The crystals are dried to remove residual solvent.
+5. Drying: The crystals are then dried to remove any residual solvent.
+This can be achieved through air drying, vacuum drying, or other suitable methods.

 Factors Affecting Crystallization